 Q: After the Web3SDK configuration is completed, what is the reason for the failed transaction?
-A: The ip, port, group number in applicationContext.xml are incorrectly filled or the node files of ca.crt, node.crt, and node.key files are missing.
+A: The ip, port, group number in applicationContext.xml are incorrectly filled or the node files of ca.crt, sdk.crt, and sdk.key files are missing.

-13.5 Enterprise deployment tool
+11.5 Enterprise deployment tool